-The gods are currently not in the friendliest of moods.
-Instead, they are in the midst of a bitter struggle amongst themselves over the distribution of power in their mythical realm.
-It is up to you to decide which of them will become the most powerful.
+The gods are currently not in a good mood in Smite.
+They are in the midst of a bitter struggle over the distribution of power in their mythical realm.

 Smite is a reinterpretation of the classic MOBA (massively online battle arena).
 In as style similar to DoTA 2 and League of Legends, players get to battle it out against each other in 5 vs 5 matches.
 Why is it a reinterpretation of the MOBA genre then?
 Well, in Smite, you control your avatar with the WASD controls in a third-person point of view.
 In other words, while the presentation of the online game is completely different, the core gameplay remains the same.
 In individual matches you fight with and against other players, with this eternal struggle between the gods as the backdrop for your epic battles.
 Among the roster of gods to choose from are Anubis, Bacchus, Hades, Odin and a veritable slew of others.